 WYSIWYG and CMS programs also produce massive code bloat and usually don't validate unless the designer is very skilled in using the program but then that requires knowledge of reading and writing HTML.
 These programs are also expensive or require frequent updates.
 If Wordpress doesn't get updated often it can be subject to hackers.
 So it's best to find someone who can write HTML code by hand.

 Look at the website in different browsers to see if they have made sure it looks good on all of them.

-A web page should load within 3 seconds.
+A web page should load within 3 seconds or less.
 If a web page takes too long to load then visitors, and most importantly search engines won't wait and will go elsewhere.
 This is usually caused by too much code bloat due to using a WYSIWYG or CMS program such as Dreamweaver, WordPress, etc., to design the site.
-Using too many images or images that are too large and unoptimized will increase download time.
+Using too many images or images that are too large and unoptimized also will increase download time.